 - The large, pedulous ear flaps can give rise to ear infections.
 Ears should be checked on a regular basis.

 - The Clumber’s long, low structure may predispose the breed to intervertebral disc disease, causing serious back pain

-- Hip dysplasia (malformation of the hip joints causing pain and lameness): breed mean score 19.7 (parents should be much lower)
+- Hip dysplasia: breed 5 year mean score 15.5 (parents should be much lower)

 Identified by the UK Kennel Club as part of their Breed Health and Conservation Plan

 Estimated Breeding Values (EBVs) : EBVs for Hip Dysplasia are available for this breed

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)